-If the counterparties can only negotiate over the fraction of common equity that the investor receives, then $\alpha(c) = c$.
-If they can negotiate over additional contract terms, then $\alpha(c)$ may be different from the investor's equity fraction.
+For example, if the counterparties can only negotiate over the fraction of common equity that the investor receives, then $\alpha(c) = c$.
+In practice, they can negotiate over additional contract terms, so $\alpha(c)$ may be different from the investor's equity fraction.